eam-00/Linux-Notes/Manjaro/linux-notes-manjaro.md

 - Remove cache packages:
 ``sudo pacman -Sc``

-- Remove all files from the cache, use the clean switch twice, this is the most aggressive approach and will leave nothing in the cache folder:
+- Remove all files from the cache, use the clean switch twice, this is the most aggressive approach and it will leave nothing in the cache directory:

 ``sudo pacman -Scc``